Dreaming about owning a home but feeling like it’s out of reach? It might be more doable than you think.

 Real estate experts call this strategy “house hacking.”
-It virtually eliminates your monthly mortgage through the rent you’ll collect on the other properties.
-You can learn more about it in "8 Money-Saving Tips for First-Time Homeowners."
+It virtually eliminates your monthly mortgage through the rents you collect.
+You can learn more about it in 8 Money-Saving Tips for First-Time Homeowners.

 “As an added bonus,” Beaulieu notes, “Those two to four unit properties also qualify for FHA loans, which require a down payment of only 3.5 percent.”

 A word of caution: you’ll need to use some of your income to cover maintenance expenses on those rental units.
-Plus, you’ll need to purchase landlord insurance on the property.
+Plus, you’ll need landlord insurance on the property.